How To Prune Plants: 5 Best Tools For Cutting Plants

 If you have a lot of hedging or topiary work in your garden that requires frequent pruning, then opt for an electric tool over hand shears to make the job faster and easier.
 Electric trimmers come in a range of weights and sizes, so try them out before you buy.
 Select the one that feels right in your hands.
 For versatility and safety, opt for a cordless battery-powered trimmer with two rechargeable batteries.
 These can be used anywhere in the garden and are quiet when operating.
 For heavy-duty work – where there are lots of hedges or thick branches to be cut, use a petrol powered hedge trimmers.

 These are heavy-duty cutting tools to cut through branches that are too thick or too hard to reach with secateurs.
 They may have bypass or anvil blades.
 For ease of use, select a ratchet lopper.

-These are also useful for cutting through thick branches or removing old wood at the base of a shrub (such as a rose).
+These are also useful tools for cutting back plants where this involves cutting through thick branches or removing old wood at the base of a shrub (such as a rose).
 Pruning saws have a blade that’s designed to cut both as you push and pull.
 Select a pruning saw with a comfortable handgrip.
 Some saws have foldaway blades for safekeeping.